-Two PhD Research fellowships are available at Department of Informatics, Faculty of Mathematics and Natural Sciences, University of Oslo, Norway.
+Two PhD Research fellowships are available at the Department of Informatics, Faculty of Mathematics and Natural Sciences, University of Oslo, Norway.
 The fellowships are for a period of 3 years.

 The University of Oslo until 1939 named the Royal Frederick University is the oldest university in Norway, located in the Norwegian capital of Oslo.

 Applicants must hold a Master’s degree or equivalent in computer science or electrical engineering, or control engineering with excellent results.
 Good knowledge in programming and mathematics is preferable.
 Applicants must also be able to demonstrate an interest in scientific research.